 National Migration Week, 2014

 National Migration Week is celebrated annually during the first full week of January.
 It is a time designated by the U.S. Catholic Bishops to remember the journey of the Holy Family as they had to live in the shadows and cross the border into Egypt to escape death at the hands of King Herod.
 The Church calls parishes, Catholic schools and religious communities to a heightened awareness of the difficult journey of today’s immigrants and to work as a community so migrants can “step out of the darkness”.
-In 2014, National Migration Week was celebrated January 5-11.
+In 2015, National Migration Week will be celebrated January 4-10.

 Also every January, the Catholic Church observes World Day of Migrants and Refugees, which was instituted by St. Pius X. On January 19, 2014 the Church recognized the 100th World Day of Migrants and Refugees.
 In his commemorative address, Pope Francis drew attention toward working to create a better world and seeking to address the unjust reasons migrants are forced to leave their native countries.